Key Takeaways

 Full coverage motorcycle insurance protects both your legal liability and your bike's physical value by combining liability, collision, and comprehensive coverage into one policy.
 The decision to buy it versus liability-only coverage comes down to a simple question: Can you afford to replace your bike from savings if it's stolen or totaled?
 If the answer is no, full coverage is essential protection.
 Liability-only may be the more brilliant financial choice if you can easily absorb that loss.

-Your premium varies dramatically based on your age, where you live, and which insurer you choose.
-The good news is that you control several factors that reduce your costs.
-Getting quotes from multiple companies, bundling with other policies, completing safety courses, and choosing higher deductibles can cut your premium substantially.
-The key is comparing options rather than accepting the first quote you receive.
+Your premium changes dramatically based on your age, location, and insurer.
+You control several factors that lower your costs.
+Shop quotes from multiple companies, bundle with other policies, complete safety courses and raise your deductibles to cut your premium.
+Compare options instead of accepting the first quote.

-Remember that full coverage doesn't actually cover everything.
-Your medical expenses, custom parts, and mechanical failures require additional coverage that you must purchase separately.
-Compare quotes now to find the right balance of protection and affordability for your situation.
+Full coverage doesn't cover everything.
+Medical expenses, custom parts and mechanical failures need additional coverage you'll buy separately.
+Compare quotes now to find the right mix of protection and affordability.

 Full Coverage Motorcycle Insurance Cost Chart